Crossfire Hurricane (FBI investigation): Stefan Halper, FBI's "Source 2"

 The New York Times reported that agents involved in the Russia investigation asked Stefan Halper to approach Carter Page and George Papadopoulos, and it was unclear whether he had been asked to contact Sam Clovis, who was vice-chairman of the Trump campaign.
 Halper was a retired Cambridge professor at the time, and had long been an informant connected to the intelligence world.
 The IG report never uses Halper's name, but refers to a "Source 2", whom The Telegraph identified as Halper.

 The IG report says "the Crossfire Hurricane team conducted three CHS operations prior to the team's initial receipt of Steele's reporting on September 19, 2016", and describes how FBI CHS "Source 2" contacted three individuals "who were still with the Trump campaign."
 Halper spoke separately to Page, Clovis, and Papadopoulos, and the three men have acknowledged that they agreed to meet with him.
 Halper's activities were reported by Andrew C. McCarthy in a May 12, 2018, National Review article, and Donald Trump referred to this report in a tweet accusing the Obama administration of planting a "spy" in his campaign, thus launching the Spygate conspiracy theory.

 First FBI operation - Page - Crossfire Dragon

 The first FBI CHS operation was at least four meetings between Halper and Carter Page.
 Page said he "had extensive discussions" with Halper on "a bunch of different foreign-policy-related topics".
 The Washington Post reported Page told The Daily Caller his last contact with Halper was in September 2017, which was the month the last FISA warrant on Page expired.

-Page and Halper also met at a London symposium on July 11–12, 2016, before the meetings mentioned above.
+Page and Halper also met at a London symposium on July 11–12, 2016, before the meetings mentioned above, which led critics of the FBI to suspect that the probe started earlier than stated.
 An anonymous former federal law enforcement official told The New York Times that this earlier contact was coincidental.